Jako/Crosslinks/docs/usage.md

 parameter | json encoded array of link parameters | linkTpl

 The default chunk for these placeholders is available with the `Crosslinks.` prefix.
-If you want to change the chunk, you have to duplicate it and change the duplicate.
+If you want to change the chunk, you have to duplicate it, change the duplicate and reference the duplicate in the MODX system settings.
 The default chunk is reset with each update of the Crosslinks extra.